 FMNP & FARMERS MARKETS

-In order for growers to accept accept FMNP benefits at their market, both the grower and the farmers market must apply to the Washington State Department of Health and become an “authorized” FMNP farmers market.
+In order for growers to accept accept FMNP benefits at their market, both the grower and the farmers market must apply to the Washington State Department of Health (DOH) and become an “authorized” FMNP farmers market.
 In order to apply, the farmers market must meet the following criteria:

 • The farmers market must have been in operation at least one season before applying.